Charles Fullbrook-Leggatt: Early life and military career

 Charles Fullbrook-Leggatt was born on 16 August 1889, the second son of Charles Outen Fullbrook (later Fullbrook-Leggatt), of Knightslee, Reading, Berkshire, and Mary Julia, daughter of writer Rev. Francis Ballard Wells, rector of Woodchurch, Kent.
-He was educated at, first, Reading School, later Bath College and the Royal Military College, Sandhurst, from where he graduated on 18 September 1909, being commissioned into the Royal Berkshire Regiment of the British Army, and had the service number of 2009.
+He was educated first at Reading School, later Bath College and the Royal Military College at Sandhurst, from where he graduated on 18 September 1909, being commissioned as a second lieutenant into the Royal Berkshire Regiment of the British Army.
+Richard O’Connor, a future full general who would serve with distinction throughout his military career, was among his fellow graduates, as was R. F. B. Naylor, who became a major general.

-He was posted to his regiment's 1st Battalion, was promoted to lieutenant on 17 August 1911, and served with distinction on the Western Front during the First World War.
+Fullbrook-Leggatt was posted to his regiment's 1st Battalion, was promoted to lieutenant on 17 August 1911, and served with distinction on the Western Front during the First World War, which began in the summer of 1914.
 Promoted to battalion adjutant on 11 September 1914, he gained one of the first Distinguished Service Orders (DSO) of the war, awarded in December 1914 for actions in late August.
 Promoted to captain the following year, he ended the war as a brevet major, and had been, in addition to the DSO, awarded the Military Cross (MC) in 1915 and was four times mentioned in dispatches, and wounded in action twice, the first time being at the Battle of Loos in 1915.
 After recovering from his injury he returned to France and was made brigade major with the 137th Brigade, part of the 46th (North Midland) Division, from 16 March 1917 until 27 March 1918, followed briefly by General Staff Officer Grade 2 (GSO2) with XIX Corps, GSO2 to the 49th (West Riding) Division from 9 April until 12 July, and finally as a GSO2 to the Supreme War Council, Versailles.

 Between the wars

-As a Regular Army officer, he remained in the army during the difficult interwar period, attending the Staff College, Camberley, from 1922 to 1923, alongside future generals such as John Evetts, Gerald Smallwood, Richard Wootten, Robert Money, Douglas Paige, George Beresford, John Martin, Charles Lane, Frank Simmons, Kenneth Gattie, Cecil Heydeman, Thomas Hutton and Douglas McArthur Hogg.
+As a Regular Army officer, Fullbrook-Leggatt remained in the army during the difficult interwar period, attending the Staff College, Camberley, from 1922 to 1923, alongside future generals such as John Evetts, Gerald Smallwood, Richard Wootten, Robert Money, Douglas Paige, George Beresford, John Martin, Charles Lane, Frank Simmons, Kenneth Gattie, Cecil Heydeman, Thomas Hutton and Douglas McArthur Hogg.
 After graduating, he was a brigade major with the 9th Infantry Brigade from 16 January 1924 until 1 October 1926.

-He returned to his regiment in the 1930s, commanding the 2nd Battalion, Royal Berkshires from 1932 to 1936.
-He then was sent as an instructor at the Senior Officers' School, Sheerness, a post he held for over three years, from October 1936, until the outbreak of the Second World War in September 1939.
+Fullbrook-Leggatt returned to his regiment in the 1930s, commanding the 2nd Battalion, Royal Berkshires from 1932 to 1936.
+He then served as an instructor at the Senior Officers' School, Sheerness, a post he held for over three years, from October 1936, until the outbreak of the Second World War in September 1939.